-Queen Delighted By Prince Harry, Meghan Markle Engagement; Royal Wedding Traditions That Harry Will Follow
+Queen Delighted By Prince Harry, Meghan Markle Engagement, Royal Wedding Traditions That Harry Will Follow

 Seat Plan on Wedding Day

-The Royal family makes sure there is a seating plan to avoid conflicts and make the event more organized.
+The royal family makes sure there is a seating plan to avoid conflicts and make the event more organized.
 The British Royals always sit on the right side of the church and this is the law.

 Prince Harry and actress Meghan Markle are engaged and will get married in the spring, according to @ClarenceHouse https://t.co/bresIZCPJG pic.twitter.com/ROZVgGtwlQ